-1. Without prejudice to other conditions of general application laid down by national law, the competent authorities shall not grant authorization when the credit institution does not possess separate own funds and in cases where initial capital is less than ECU 5 million.
+1. Without prejudice to other general conditions required by national law, the competent authorities shall not grant authorization when the credit institution does not possess separate own funds and in cases where initial capital is less than 5 million euro.

 Member States may decide that credit institutions which do not fulfil the requirement of separate own funds and which were in existence on 15 December 1979 may continue to carry on their business.
-They may exempt such undertakings from complying with the requirement contained in the first subparagraph of Article 6 (1).
+They may exempt such credit institutions from complying with the requirement contained in the first subparagraph of Article 6 (1).

-2. The Member States shall, however, have the option of granting authorization to particular categories of credit institutions the initial capital of which is less than that prescribed in paragraph 1.
-In such cases:

-- (a) the initial capital shall not be less than ECU 1 million; - (b) the Member States concerned must notify the Commission of their reasons for making use of the option provided for in this paragraph; - (c) when the list referred to in Article 11 is published, the name of each credit institution that does not have the minimum capital prescribed in paragraph 1 shall be annotated to that effect;
+- 2. The Member States shall, however, have the option of granting authorization to particular categories of credit institutions the initial capital of which is less than that prescribed in paragraph 1.
+In such cases: - (a) the initial capital shall not be less than 1 million euro; - (b) the Member States concerned must notify the Commission of their reasons for making use of the option provided for in this paragraph; - (c) when the list referred to in Article 11 is published, the name of each credit institution that does not have the minimum capital prescribed in paragraph I shall be annotated to that effect;

+77/780/EEC

+Article 3 (2)

+(adapted)

+89/646/EEC

-77/780/EEC Article 3 (2) (adapted) 89/646/EEC Article 4 (1) (adapted)
+Article 4 (1)

+(adapted)

+(as amended by 1103/97, Article 2)